MrEaziGit/business-ai-agent/README.md

 LLM Tool Calling • AI Agents • Agent Orchestration • Backend Development • Database Integration • Error Handling • Business Automation

-## Example

-**User:** Which customer has the highest value of shipped orders?

-**Agent:** Test User has the highest shipped-order value at $45,000.

-Built as a practical demonstration of integrating AI agents with real backend systems and business logic.